transformerlab/transformerlab-docs/docs/tutorial/6-datasets.md

 <img src={require('./img/dataset-build.gif').default} alt="Dataset Zoo" width="700" />

-This will create a new Dataset that you can later use to [train or finetine a model](./8-training.md).
+This will create a new Dataset that you can later use to [train or finetune a model](./8-training.md).